clux/facemaulers/npcs/celerom.md

 Ally of Arklem and Irae (unnamed for him) in the east now.
 Perhaps he can be convinced otherwise when they meet him in [[bonecity]].
 He wants some privacy first and foremost while researching the undead reversal/reunification.

 Built the city with Mighty Fortress spell and magic in Bone Dome.
-Has a clone of himself in Irithyll ready to take over if he dies.
+Has a clone of himself in Irithyll ready to take over if he dies (only been there a little).
 Had an attack on [[bonecity]] from a Devil.
 Large horns and everything.
 Saw a humanoid outside scurry away on a griffin leaving behind a fragments of a high level spell scroll (Arcana: devils cannot enter realm alone).

 ## Encounters